Minyahel/quicwork/developmentNotes.md

 * Better implement the authentication logic before the app grows too much that it becomes a hassle to change it later
 * Should also check where to use arrow functions and not
 * Actual function of next() needs to be checked as well
+- [ ] Update mongoose usages of unnecessary saves to update
+- [ ] Improve error reporting from the server side
 ***
 ## Timeline
 * Implementing the basics of the react app so I can better understand how to structure the back-end